nelsonvega/ng-aurora/README.md

-# Ng Aurora is an Angular Framemwork that allows developers to plugin and customize the look and feeling of their admin app
+# Ng Aurora

+A framework on Top of Angular that allows developers to plugin and customize the look and feeling of their admin app